Tennis-Nadal tests positive for COVID-19 after Abu Dhabi comeback | Sports-Games

 "I wanted to announce that on my return home after playing the Abu Dhabi tournament, I have tested positive for COVID in the PCR test that has been performed on me when I arrived in Spain," Nadal wrote on Twitter https://twitter.com/RafaelNadal/status/1472881126989570053.
 Nadal said he had tested negative at all times when he was in Kuwait and Abu Dhabi, and had last tested negative on Friday last week.

-During his stay in Abu Dhabi, Nadal met former Spanish king Juan Carlos, who will be tested, Spain's Royal Household said on Monday.
-The monarch, who is living in exile in the United Arab Emirates, is feeling good, the palace added.
+During his stay in Abu Dhabi, Nadal met former Spanish king Juan Carlos, who tested negative for COVID, Spain's Royal Household said on Monday.
+The monarch, who lives in the United Arab Emirates, is feeling good, the palace added.
 Nadal's comeback from injury at the exhibition event -- his first tournament appearance since the Citi Open in Washington in August -- ended in two defeats by Andy Murray and Denis Shapovalov.

 "I am having some unpleasant moments but I hope that I will improve little by little.
 I am now homebound and have reported the result to those who have been in contact with me," he wrote.
 "As a result of the situation I have to have total flexibility with my calendar and I will analyse my options depending on my evolution.
 I will keep you informed of any decisions about my future tournaments."